2012 Bangladesh Premier League final

-The 2012 Bangladesh Premier League Final was a day/night Twenty20 cricket match played between the Dhaka Gladiators and the Barisal Burners on 29 February 2012 at the Sher-e-Bangla National Cricket Stadium, Dhaka to determine the winner of the 2012 Bangladesh Premier League, a professional Twenty20 cricket league in Bangladesh.
-It ended as the Gladiators defeated the Burners by eight wickets to bag the title of the inaugural season.
+The 2012 Bangladesh Premier League Final was a day/night Twenty20 cricket match played between the Dhaka Gladiators and the Barisal Burners on 29 February 2012 at the Sher-e-Bangla National Cricket Stadium, Dhaka.
+The final was to determine the winner of the 2012 Bangladesh Premier League, a professional Twenty20 cricket league in Bangladesh.
+The Gladiators defeated the Burners by eight wickets to bag the title of the inaugural season.

 The Gladiators, captained by Mashrafe Mortaza, stood at the third position, whereas the Burners, led by Brad Hodge, stood at the fourth position after a controversial decision by the authority.
 They had defeated the Khulna Royal Bengals and the Duronto Rajshahi respectively in the semi-finals.